- If the Alt F4 is not working in Windows 10 the problem might be because the FN lock is disabled.

 The Alt + F4 key combo, when pressed, closes the currently active window.
 However, some users have reported the Alt F4 not working Windows 10 issue.

-Alt F4 can stop working due to driver issues, incorrectly configured system input setting, and hardware failure.
+Alt F4 can stop working due to driver issues, incorrectly configured system input settings, and hardware failure.
 Continue reading to know how to fix the Alt F4 not working problem in Windows 10.

 What do I do if Alt F4 is not working in Windows 10?